khandren/hugo-tutorials/content/posts/7-deploy-your-site-using-netlify.md

 [Netlify](https://www.netlify.com/) is a web-hosting service that can host your website for free.
 We will be using the GitHub repository we created for our Hugo blog with Netlify.

-**1.** If you don't have an account already, create a new account and sign in to [Netlify](https://app.netlify.com/).
-You should have the option to sign in using a Github account, so choose that option:
+**1.** If you don't have an account already, create a new account and sign up to [Netlify](https://app.netlify.com/).
+You should have the option to sign in/sign up using a Github account, so choose that option:

   ![/images/7/netlify-0.png](/images/7/netlify-0.png)